lingli1996/lingli1996.github.io/_pages/about.md

 Prior to enrolling at HKUST(GZ), I gained impressive industry experience through full-time and internship roles at Tencent, Baidu, and a start-up.
 My academic background includes a Master of Engineering degree, specialized in Software Engineering, from Xi'an Jiaotong University, and a Bachelor of Science degree, with a concentration in Management Information System, from Anhui University.

-My primary research interests focus on Data-Centric AI.
+My primary research interests focus on Data-Centric AI and Urban AI.
 If you are interested in my research, please feel free to contact me!

 Research Interests
 -------------